carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The value produced is the floating point quotient of the two value operands and has the same type as the operands.
+The value produced is the floating-point quotient of the two value operands and has the same type as the operands.